dadoonet/dadoonet.github.io/source/_posts/2016-01-12-3-years-time-flies.markdown

 ## The evangelist work

 I traveled.
 A lot.
-I gave less talks but I did 2 000 kilometers than last year.
+I gave less talks but I did 2 000 kilometers more than last year.
 Yeah. **50 000 kilometers** for 2015...
 Still a lot if you think that most of my traveling were in France or in Europe...

 * 2 elastic events: [elastic{ON}'15](https://www.elastic.co/elasticon/2015/sf/highlights-reel) and [elastic{ON} Tour Paris'15](https://www.elastic.co/elasticon/tour/2015/paris).